 Dr Ben Hoffmann: applied ant ecology in northern Australia

-Ant ecologist Dr Ben Hoffmann's research focuses on the invasive ecology and management of pest ants, the disturbance ecology of native ant communities and the use of ants as bio-indicators for sustainable land management
+Dr Ben Hoffmann's research focuses on the invasive ecology and management of pest ants, and the disturbance ecology of native ant communities and their use as bio-indicators in land management.

 In this article